-Trump Praises Pompeo After Secretary Of State Bars NPR Reporter From Trip
+Trump Praises Pompeo After He Cursed At NPR Reporter, Then Barred Another From Trip

 President Trump waded into a controversy between Secretary of State Mike Pompeo and NPR on Tuesday, appearing to publicly praise Pompeo for a high-profile spat with one of the network's journalists and for denying another reporter press credentials to travel with him on an upcoming trip to Europe.

-The State Department has barred NPR's diplomacy correspondent Michele Kelemen from joining Pompeo's trip, days after the top U.S. diplomat publicly accused NPR host Mary Louise Kelly of lying to him after she asked him about ongoing controversies over Ukraine during an interview.
+The State Department has barred NPR diplomacy correspondent Michele Kelemen from joining Pompeo's trip, days after the top U.S. diplomat publicly accused NPR host Mary Louise Kelly of lying to him after she asked him about ongoing controversies over Ukraine during an interview.

 Pompeo has said Kelly had agreed to discuss only Iran – a claim he has not offered any evidence to support.
 Kelly says she confirmed with Pompeo's press secretary that she intended to ask Pompeo about both Iran and Ukraine, a country that is key to Trump's impeachment trial.
 Kelly has produced emails that reflect those conversations.